Kecilin-Team/spy-docs/docs/feature.md

 - `overtime`: For overtime monitoring
 - `regioncount`: For object counting
 - `regioncrowd`: For crowd violation detection
+- `vehicle_analysis`: For vehicle analysis

 ### Duration-Based Alerting
 Many features use duration-based alerting to prevent false positives:

 - `consistency_threshold`: How long a condition must persist before triggering
 - `negative_consistency_threshold`: How long the absence of a condition must persist before resolving

 ### Timezone Handling
 Features that work with time periods support timezone configuration for accurate local time calculations.

-### Return Data Structure
-Most features return lists of dictionaries containing event data, with common fields:
+### Metadata Fields
-- `region_id`: Identifier of the region where the event occurred
+- `cctv_id`: Identifier of the camera/source
-- `region_type`: Type of region (if specified in region attributes)
-- Various feature-specific data fields
+- `timestamp`: Current timestamp when the event was processed
+- `image_id`: Unique identifier for the current frame/image
+- `data`: Array containing the actual feature event data